joshbegley/nyt-latest/previous.md

 `In Washington and in federal court, the center is arguing that its planned two-year closure is crucial.
 Critics say it’s a result of declining attendance and fleeing artists.`\
 https://www.nytimes.com/2026/04/28/arts/kennedy-center-closure-trump.html

-**Mexico Says 4 Foreigners Were at Cartel Raid Where Two C.I.A.
+**Mexico Says 4 Foreigners Were at Cartel Raid Where 2 C.I.A.
 Officers Died**\
-`Mexican officials revealed that four foreigners — not two — were present during a counter-drug operation in northern Mexico where a crash killed two men later identified as C.I.A. officers.`\
+`Mexican officials revealed that four foreigners — not two — were present during a counterdrug operation in northern Mexico where a crash killed two men later identified as C.I.A. officers.`\
 https://www.nytimes.com/2026/04/28/world/americas/mexico-crash-cia-officers.html

 **Supreme Court Appears Skeptical of Falun Gong Lawsuit Against Tech Company**\